zaytri/slime2/widgets/release/slime-chat/README.txt

-Simple Chat v3.0.2 by Zaytri
+Slime Chat v3.1.0 by Zaytri

 You'll need to download a key to connect it to your Twitch account.
 Setup instructions can be found here: https://forums.slime2.stream/resources/setting-up-slime2-widgets.3/